 - g.
 The Language Access Coordinator in the Department of Human Services may submit data regarding language access requests to determine recommendations made to Employee Relations on the need for the bilingual designation fit for particular positions.
 Employee Relations will review the request and make a determination. - h.
-The decision to designate an employee as bilingual is a managerial decision and not subject to the grievance process.
+The decision to designate an employee as bilingual is a managerial decision and not subject to the grievance a.
+Bus Pass Subsidy.